Tochemey/goakt/readme.md

 ### Cluster

 This offers simple scalability, partitioning (sharding), and re-balancing out-of-the-box.
 Go-Akt nodes are automatically discovered.
 See [Clustering](#clustering).
+Beware that at the moment, within the cluster the existence of an actor is unique.
+When the node where a given actor has left the cluster, the given actor is no longer accessible.
+We can improve this behaviour by introducing the redeployment of actors on new nodes.

 ### Observability